-- ■Highlights that written IRB procedures should: - -Be detailed so IRB members/staff understand how to carry out duties consistently and effectively in ways that ensure that the rights and welfare of subjects are protected, and that the IRB operates in compliance with the regulations; - -Identify who carries out specific duties by reference to position title (e.g., IRB Administrator) rather than by employee name; - -Be available to investigators so investigators are aware of IRB's requirements and facilitate investigator compliance with IRB requirements; and - -Help regulators understand how IRB operates/fulfills its regulatory responsibilities. - Includes an IRB Written Procedures Checklist that incorporates both HHS and FDA regulatory requirements for IRB written procedures and additional topics that FDA and OHRP recommend including in IRB written procedures, including IRB Scope and Authority; IRB Membership; IRB Functions and Operations; and IRB Records.
+- ■Highlights that written IRB procedures should: - -Be detailed so IRB members/staff understand how to carry out duties consistently and effectively in ways that ensure that the rights and welfare of subjects are protected, and that the IRB operates in compliance with the regulations; - protected, and tan the Iko Operates in companied with the regulations, -Identify who carries out specific duties by reference to position title (e.g., IRB Administrator) rather than by employee name; -Be available to investigators so investigators are aware of IRB's requirements and facilitate investigator compliance with IRB requirements; and -Help regulators understand how IRB operates/fulfills its regulatory responsibilities. - Includes an IRB Written Procedures Checklist that incorporates both HHS Includes an IRB Written Procedures Checklist that incorporates both HHS and FDA regulatory requirements for IRB written procedures and additional topics that FDA and OHRP recommend including in IRB written procedures, including IRB Scope and Authority; IRB Membership; IRB Functions and Operations; and IRB Records.